The Church in Exile

 - to the broken, healing.

-So too Christ will strengthen the remnant priests, families, fathers, and faithful who endured the eclipse of the Church.
+So too Christ will strengthen remnant priests, fathers, families, and faithful souls who endured the eclipse of the Church.
 He will restore courage to the timid, resolve to the weary, and clarity to the confused.

-Peter especially matters here.
+Peter matters here in a special way.
 Christ does not strengthen a flawless public hero.
 He strengthens the apostle who denied Him, wept bitterly, was restored, and would later bear chains for the Church.
-The Petrine office is therefore not disproved by humiliation.
+The Petrine office is not disproved by humiliation.
 It is often purified through it.

-This is one of the reasons Peter must be read with Joseph in mind, though never confused with him.
+Peter must also be read with Joseph in mind, though never confused with him.
 Joseph is holy fatherhood in type: hidden, obedient, protective.
 Peter bears fatherhood in office: charged to confirm, feed, and govern the flock.
 Both help the faithful reject the modern lie that fatherhood is either constant visible dominance or sentimental atmosphere.
 In Catholic reality, fatherhood may be wounded, hidden, burdened, and still remain real.

 The remnant has already endured: